Yihwan/project-euler/README.md

 ## project-euler
 yihwan

-to learn things and for fun
+to learn things and just for fun